yehoki/TheOdinProject/Foundations/GitBasics.md

 All git related commands will begin with `git ...`

+## Best Practices

+### Atomic commits

+What is an Atomic Commit?
+It's a commit that includes changes related to only one feature or task of the program.

+There are two main reasons for this:

+1. If something with the change turns out to cause more problems than expected, this is easily reversed without losing other changes;
+1. Enables us to write better commit messages

 ### clone

 `git clone [ssh key]` Use this to clone a repository locally